Breast reconstruction with Dr. Matthew Lewis

 - Willingness to undergo additional procedures in the future

-Your recovery period
+Your breast reconstruction recovery period

 If your breasts were rebuilt with tissue expanders and implants, you will need approximately three to four weeks off from work.
-With tissue flap reconstruction, the initial recovery period can take up to eight weeks.

 This procedure is done using a local anesthetic, which means you will be conscious the entire time.
 Dr. Lewis will make small incisions on the breast and lift up skin flaps that he will then fold, into a nipple shape, and secure with small sutures.